You can get rebates and tax credits for all kinds of things you buy.

 The other way that the home performance rebate differs from the standard mail-in is that the homeowner isn’t receiving a check.
 Instead, the rebate is taken directly off of the invoice for the foam insulation installation.

 The rebate amount here also depends on the size of the project and varies between $400 to $1,100.
 This range can vary depending on if it’s a Consumers Energy Insulation Rebate or a DTE Insulation Rebate.

-A Michigan homeowner who adds insulation to their home can find rebates as long as they meet their energy provider’s requirements.
+A Michigan homeowner who adds insulation to their home can find rebates and tax credits for making this energy-efficient upgrade.

-This is why it’s important to check with your energy provider to see what rebates are available and what you need to do to qualify.
-If you decide to work with us, your project manager can explain the rebates to you, as well as how much they are.
+If you decide to work with us, your project manager can explain the rebates and tax credits to you and how much they are.